2017’s Best And Worst Moments In Leadership

 Cecile Richards, president, Planned Parenthood

 It’s been a year of prolonged fighting for Cecile Richards, president of Planned Parenthood.
-The current administration and Republican-led Congress has tried to implement legislation that would defund the organization.
+The current administration and Republican-led Congress has tried to implement legislation that would have blocked Planned Parenthood’s Medicaid patients from being able to come in for services.

 For Richards, the inspiration to keep fighting comes from calculating how many women Planned Parenthood serves daily.
 “We did the math early on, and every single day we could keep our doors open, approximately 8,118 people got care,” Richards said at the Fast Company Innovation Festival.
-Richards stood firm against spinning off Planned Parenthood’s most controversial service despite the threat of losing an estimated $350 million from the passage of the American Health Care Act.
+Richards stood firm against spinning off Planned Parenthood’s most controversial service despite the threat of losing an estimated $350 million from the passage of the American Health Care Act that would repeal Obamacare.

 “The minute we begin to edge back from that is the minute that they’ve won,” she said during an interview at the Aspen Ideas Festival.

-Note: CORRECTION: A previous version of this article referred to the Trump administration’s attempt at legislation as a measure that would defund Planned Parenthood.
-The organization is not a direct recipient of federal funding.